mroyluna/summer17mantlesim/mantle_simulation/README.md

 and a list of all changes and their diffs.
 This makes it easy to verify what code generated the results.

-Note added on 7/13/17: for lithos, you must first have run: conda create -n fenicsproject -c conda-forge fenics

 then you can start fenics by : source activate fenicsproject